EpicOrange/riichi_advanced/documentation/american.md

 - Riichi Advanced will not let you draw a tile when you shouldn't, or discard a tile when you shouldn't.
 - Riichi Advanced will not let you make an incorrect exposure (i.e. one that isn't a Pung, Kong, or Quint) or Mah Jongg in error.
 It will, however, let you make exposures that would make your hand dead due to no hand on the Card being possible.
 - Riichi Advanced requires you to name what kind of exposure you're calling for (Pung/Kong/Quint).
 - Once you have made an exposure, Riichi Advanced will not let you edit the tiles in that exposure, even if you have not yet discarded or performed a joker exchange.
+You may, however, perform a joker exchange with the tiles in that exposure.
 - Riichi Advanced will not require you to name every discard.
 - Riichi Advanced will pause the game and keep the Window of Opportunity for calling a discard open until each player who can call it decides whether to call it or pass it up.
 - Blind passes in the Charleston are evaluated starting with East, rather than with the player with the fewest tiles to blind-pass.
-- Death Challenges are currently not implemented.
-But when they are, they will be adjudicated instantly, and an incorrect challenge results in the challenger's hand being dead.
+- Declaring another player's hand dead is not implemented because it's a massive headache.
+See the **Dead Hand** section below.
 - Other differences listed in the "TODOS" section below:

 ---